wxyz-abcd/node-haxball/README.md

   - `parseStadium(textDataFromHbsFile, onError)`: parse text as a stadium object and return it.
   - `exportStadium(stadium)`: generate and return text(.hbs) content from a `stadium` object.
   - `stadiumChecksum(stadium)`: calculate checksum for given `stadium`. returns `null` for original maps.
+  - `promiseWithTimeout(promise, msec)`: returns a new promise that executes the given `promise` until `msec` time has passed. if timeout is reached, the promise is rejected.
+  - `trimStringIfLonger(str, length)`: if the given `str` is longer than the `length`, it is trimmed and returned; otherwise it is directly returned.
+  - `hexStrToNumber(str)`: converts the `playerObject.conn` values to readable ip address string.
+  - `byteArrayToIp(uint8Array)`: converts a uint8array that was read from basro's backend into a readable ip address string.

 - `EventFactory`: Contains static functions to create all kinds of event messages.

   - `create(type)`: creates and returns an event message depending on the `type` parameter. returns `null` if `type` is not one of the types defined inside `OperationType` enum.
+  - `createFromStream(reader)`: creates and returns an event message after reading it from a stream `reader`. the `reader` should be of type `Impl.Stream.F`.
   - `checkConsistency(data)`: creates and returns an event message that can be used to trigger a consistency check. `data` should be an `ArrayBuffer`.
   - `sendAnnouncement(msg, color, style, sound)`: creates and returns an event message that can be used to send an announcement message(`msg`) with properties(`color`, `style`, `sound`).
   - `sendChatIndicator(active)`: creates and returns an event message that can be used to set the chat indicator status of a player to `active`.